Lily Flagg: World's Columbian Exposition

 While at the fair in Jackson Park, Lily Flagg produced 29 lb 11 oz of butter in a seven-day test.
 In this effort she was bested only by Little Goldie's 34 lb 8+1/2 oz of butter, even among a field of top producers.
 For comparison, Lily Flagg's yearlong butter test averaged to 20 lb 1+1/4 oz per week.

 Her competition record at the fair was deliberately brief.
 Because she was recognized as one of four "queens in Jersey history, ...
 Signal's Lily Flagg was barred from competition there as she was acknowledged to be unapproachable."

 At the fair, Lily Flagg was sold to C. I. Hood of Lowell, Massachusetts for $1250 just before September 23, 1893.
 She joined his herd of prize-winning Jerseys on 1200 acre.
 For price comparison, thirteen years later, Hood auctioned 59 dairy cows, many with calf, at prices ranging $40 to $525, averaging $186.
 These prices were probably still significantly higher than the average cow considering the fine stock at Hood Farm.

 Lily Flagg did not play a significant role in Hood's breeding program after 1898.
 A 1906 auction catalog listed 59 cows, none of which included Lily in the pedigree.

 Legacy

 Lily Flagg was raised on Monte Sano Dairy in Northeast Huntsville, AL by descendants of the Chapman family.
 Her barn was on Dairy Lane in the northeast quadrant of the city but she has long been remembered with Lily Flagg Village, south of Huntsville.
 34.65489°N 86.56626°W The area was known for its cotton production and featured the Lily Flagg Gin.
 The community won a state prize of $2000 for its one-variety cotton program in 1948.
 With the Space Race-fueled local population boom in the 1950s and 1960s, the village was annexed into Huntsville.
 Many establishments, a collector road, neighborhood, and apartment complex in the area are named for the cow.
 The area swim team is the Lily Flagg Cows.
 Lily Flagg Milk Stout is brewed in Huntsville.

+The Lily Flagg's Signal Huntsville history podcast, started in 2022, is named for the bovine.
+An early episode of the show addresses the story of the cow.

 An eponymous book fictionalizes the account of the cow and the surrounding hoopla.